"When thunder roars, go indoors!"

 When it comes to lightning safety, always remember this quote.
 If you are outside and hear thunder, you are already in danger of being struck by lightning!
 Do not delay seeking shelter - take immediate action.
 Lightning can strike 10-15 miles away from the actual storm.
 Just because it's not raining, does not mean you are safe!
 The bottom line is that there is no safe place outdoors when lightning is in the area.

-Each year, an average of 25 people are killed each year from lightning.
+Each year, an average of 25 people in the U.S. are killed from lightning.
 Fatalities often occur when the individuals are unaware of an incoming storm.
 It is important to understand the risks and take the proper precautions so that further deaths and injuries can be prevented.
 Always check the weather forecast before spending time outdoors, and keep in mind that the forecast for the area that you are visiting may differ from where you live.
 This is especially important in the summer when thunderstorms occur most often.
 Pop-up storms are always possible during the summer season, so it is important to stay prepared.

 33% of all lightning fatalities are related to water activities.
 With boating being so popular in Maine, it is important to know how to lessen your risk of being "caught" near a thunderstorm.
 First, check the weather forecast.
 If thunderstorms are probable, DO NOT go out on the water!
 When you are out on a boat, stay alert and be on the lookout for dark clouds or the sound of thunder.
 Have a plan in place to quickly find shelter if the need arises.
 Most deaths occur on small boats that do not have a cabin.
 If you are out on the water during a storm and cannot get back to safety, get as low as possible.
 Lightning is most likely to hit high points.

 Hiking and Camping